astropy/astropy/docs/development/workflow/virtual_pythons.rst

       export WORKON_HOME=$HOME/.virtualenvs
       export PROJECT_HOME=$HOME/
       source /usr/local/bin/virtualenvwrapper.sh

-* `conda`_: No setup is necessary beyond installing the Anaconda Python distribution.

 * `pipenv`_: Install the ``pipenv`` command using your default pip (the pip in the default Python environment)::